PredictionIO/PredictionIO-Docs/source/quickstart/quickstart-python.rst

 First Python PredictionIO App
 =============================

-It's a quickstart guide of using PredictionIO Python SDK to write a very simple app.
+This is a quickstart guide of using PredictionIO Python SDK to write a very simple app.
 It assumes that you have installed PredictionIO server.

 Let's create a new project directory: